 The property has a Premises Licence granted by the relevant local authority.
 It is a requirement of the Licencing Act 2003 that properties serving alcohol have a designated premises supervisor who must be holder of a Personal Licence.
 Prospective purchasers are advised to take appropriate specialist advice.

-All mains services are connected to the property with the exception of gas which is provided by LPG tank; central heating is oil fired.
+All mains services are connected to the property with the exception of gas which is provided by LPG tank.

 Leasehold, The business was held on a 20-year private free of tie lease from 1998.
 Please read the first paragraph.